 - A rapist that brutally harms another’s body.

-- An abuser who repeatedly destroys the spirit from someone.
+- An abuser who repeatedly destroys the spirit of someone.

-- Sex trafficking ring who prey on our young for money.
+- Sex trafficking rings prey on our young for money.

 - A murderer who never gets punished for taking a loved one’s life.

-This is just a few.
-Trust me when I say my list can go on and on for all sins I feel shouldn’t receive grace and mercy on.
+These are just a few.
+Trust me when I say my list can go on and on for all sins I feel shouldn’t receive grace and mercy.
 To God, sin is sin!

 The brutal truth on all sin is equal and why we can’t have it both ways